 WARNING: You must continue to use another form of birth control until you have your Essure Confirmation Test and your doctor tells you that you can rely on Essure for birth control.

 - You can rely on Essure for birth control only after your doctor has reviewed your Essure Confirmation Test results and told you that you can rely.
 If you rely on Essure for birth control before having your Essure Confirmation Test, you are at risk of getting pregnant

 - Talk to your doctor about which method of birth control you should use for the 3 months after the procedure.
 Some women can remain on their current birth control.

 - It can take longer than three months for the Essure procedure to be effective.
 In rare cases, it has taken up to 6 months.
 Make sure to continue using an alternate form of birth control until your doctor has reviewed your Essure Confirmation Test results and confirmed that you can rely on Essure for birth control

 - You may experience mild to moderate pain.

 - Your doctor may be unable to place one or both Essure inserts correctly.

-- In rare cases, part of an Essure insert may break off.
-Your doctor may remove the piece or let it leave your body during your period.
+- In rare cases, part of an Essure insert may break off during placement.
+Your doctor will remove the piece, if appropriate.